 What do I mean by “mentorship?”

-I will be helping you explore these concepts, replicating what I have learned from the various people and groups that have mentored, or “discipled” me.
-By “mentorship” I mean you are intentionally going out of your way to learn from me.
-But note, I don’t view myself as your better–I’m always still learning to follow Jesus too.
-And as such, I will be learning from each of you, humbling myself with you and growing through this experience as well.
+I will be helping you explore these questions, replicating what I have learned from the various people and groups that have mentored and discipled me.
+To me, mentoring means I am intentionally going out of my way to invest in you the same way I was invested in while you are intentionally going out of your way to learn from me.
+I am not your better–I’m still learning to follow Jesus too!
+I learning from each of you as well, humbling myself with you and growing through this experience, too.

 How deep will we go with each other?

-I personally believe discipleship can’t happen until you live life together.
+I personally believe discipleship can’t happen until you live life together, getting deep, real, and vulnerable.

-Honestly, ideally we would live with each other for two years, learning from each other like Jesus’ disciples did.
-It would be really hard!
+Ideally we would live with each other for years, like Jesus and his disciples did.

-Obviously, that can’t happen, but we can live life with each other in other ways.
-Partially just by having other Christians we are intentionally connecting with on a spiritual level regularly.
+Although that probably won’t happen, we can still live life with each other in other ways.
+Sometimes this can be fostered just by having other safe Christians in our lives who we are intentionally connecting with on a spiritual level regularly.
 And partially because we will get real with each other and be accountable to each other.

 We will learn each other’s stories, each others weaknesses, and practice leading with each other.
 It can be scary and vulnerable for some of us more than others.

-But expect our goal is to live life together in a community.
+However, our goal is to still live life together in a community.

 What is the cost?